 Rate limiting enzyme

-- Definition: A metabolic pathway that breaks down glucose by substrate-level phosphorylation and oxidation, yielding 2 pyruvate molecules and 2 ATP per 1 glucose molecule.
+- Definition: a metabolic pathway in which glucose is broken down by substrate-level phosphorylation and oxidation, yielding 2 pyruvate molecules and 2 ATP per 1 glucose molecule.
 Under anaerobic conditions, glycolysis yields 2 lactate molecules and 2 ATP per 1 glucose molecule.

 Glucose is composed of a 6-carbon skeleton (C6H12O6).
 Each glucose molecule produces 2 pyruvate molecules, which are composed of a 3-carbon skeleton.